Lou Nova: Acting career

 After leaving the fight ring, he became an actor.
 His motion picture debut was as Kid Mandell in MGM's Swing Fever (1943) starring Kay Kyser and Marilyn Maxwell.
 Other movie roles include that as Hubert in the 20th Century Fox film noir crime drama Somewhere in the Night (1946) starring John Hodiak, and a cameo in Joe Palooka, Champ the same year.

 Nova acted in over 20 movies, including What a Way to Go!
 (1964) and Blackbeard's Ghost (1968).
-He appeared in one stage role, that as O'Malley in the Broadway play The Happiest Millionaire (1956) starring Walter Pidgeon, which ran for 271 performances, in which Nova performed the popular baseball poem Casey at the Bat.
-Nova's guest spots on TV include Space Patrol, Hopalong Cassidy, General Electric Theater, 77 Sunset Strip, Shotgun Slade and Get Smart.
+He appeared in two stage roles, Big Jule in Guys and Dolls (1955), which ran for 16 performances, and O'Malley in the Broadway play The Happiest Millionaire (1956) starring Walter Pidgeon, which ran for 271 performances, in which Nova performed the popular baseball poem Casey at the Bat.
+Nova's guest spots on TV include Space Patrol, Hopalong Cassidy, ‘’Groucho Marx You Bet Your Life’’, General Electric Theater, 77 Sunset Strip, Shotgun Slade and Get Smart.

 Yoga

 Nova was a practitioner of yoga and was trained by Pierre Bernard.
 In 1939, Nova trained for his fight with Max Baer at Bernard's estate in Nyack, New York.
 Nova claimed to have developed a "cosmic punch", based from his yoga training.
 The cosmic punch was mocked by Joe Louis who commented that he only received an "Earth Punch" from Nova.

 Biographer Richard Bak has noted that "Nova was a student of Far Eastern metaphysics, including yoga, the Hindu theistic philosophy that teaches the suppression of all activity of mind, body, and will in order to liberate the spiritual self."
 Nova was a vegetarian.